 1. Form name and penalty growth not in original; any errors in those columns are my own.

 The actual recommendations in the new section are uninspiring.
 Ms. Olson doesn’t comment on the growth in penalties, nor inquire as to the reasons behind it.
-Nor does she suggest reversing the massive hikes in statutory “offshore” penalties over the past two decades, which have left members of the diaspora in fear of bankruptcy for foot-faults on paperwork about local assets (while Homelanders with similarly-situated local assets face penalties proportionate to actual tax, or even no penalties at all because no equivalent paperwork exists for them).
+Nor does she suggest reversing the massive hikes in statutory level of those “offshore” penalties over the past two decades, which have left members of the diaspora in fear of bankruptcy for foot-faults on paperwork about local assets (while Homelanders with similarly-situated local assets face penalties proportionate to actual tax, or even no penalties at all because no equivalent paperwork exists for them).
 She only asks Congress to give the IRS consistent authority to waive penalties for reasonable failures to file — right now, they can waive “continuation” penalties for some forms but not others.
 All well and good, except they’re barely using the penalty abatement authority they have anyway.